Joldnine/know-your-house/README.md

 # know-your-house
-A serverless app that analyse the house values
+A serverless app that analyses the house values.